thaliaarchi/git-transform-repo/docs/transformations.md

 ### Splitting files

-Since git has poor support for tracking cross-file textual moves, it may be desirable to split a file into many files through all of its history.
+Since Git has poor support for tracking cross-file textual moves, it may be desirable to split a file into many files through all of its history.

 I've wanted this for when I kept notes in a huge prepend-only Markdown file with